evangeliazve/topic_style_embeddings_dispersion/README.md

-# Embedding Style Beyond Topics: Analyzing Dispersion Effects Across Language Models (NOT FINISHED YET)
+# Embedding Style Beyond Topics: Analyzing Dispersion Effects Across Language Models

 This repository contains the code, data, and results accompanying our submission to COLING 2025.

 ## Setup
 - All scripts in the `CODE` folder are executable.
 You must set the language to either `'FR'` or `'EN'` (or `'fr'`, `'en'`) at the beginning of each script.
 - Ensure that the correct local paths are set before executing the code.
-- The code is fully reproducible and can be adapted to test additional models, provided the input format is correct.
+- The code allows for full reproduction of results and can be adapted to test additional models using the provided input format.

 ## Repository Structure

 ### `DATA`